• Menu

 Sharpening chip carving knife with a whetstone

-This is a crucial step in knife sharpening.
+Horning is a crucial step in knife sharpening.
 The sharper your knife is, the more details you can carve.
-It doesn’t matter what type of metal your carving knives are made from; all will need to be sharpened on a stone.
+It doesn’t matter what type of metal your carving knives are made from; you must sharpen them all on a stone.

 This should take about ten strokes on each side.
 If you have more money than time, visit a professional sharpener specializing in knives regularly.
 If not, be sure to resharpen after carving each piece.

-Also referred to as wet sharpening, water acts as a lubricant for removing scratches and burrs during carving.
+Also referred to as wet sharpening, water is a lubricant for removing scratches and burrs during carving.
 It also creates a smoother edge than dry sharpening on sandpaper or other abrasive surfaces.
-Water stones do not require maintenance, but they require regular flattening before use.
+Water stones do not require maintenance but regular flattening before use.

-Wood carving is genuinely an art form; by taking proper care of your tools and following these directions, you can create beautiful carvings for years to come!
+Wood carving is genuinely an art form; properly caring for your tools and following these directions can create beautiful carvings for years to come!

 Sharpening with sandpaper.